Spring is finally here, and that means the highly anticipated (at least in our office) Racing Carnival is just a few weeks away!

 Tips to Impress

-Forget the work suit at work
+Leave the business suit at work

 It might sound obvious, but wearing an old ill-fitting dark charcoal suit to the Spring Races is not a good look.
 Go out and get yourself a new suit for the Spring season.
 Something fresh and bold, unlike the conservative suits you generally wear to work.
 Spring carnival is the one time of year that you’re able to wear some brighter colours.
 If you can't wear colour this time of year, you never will!